s201166/Simulation/README.md

 This is simulation of spreading epidemic.

+###

+node is required

-To run a program, install typescript compiler, and node environemnt.
+To run a program:
-Compile app.ts file, then run a program by typing node app
+-clone repo
+-npm install
+-npm run start:dev